 |---|---|---|

-| Limited editions | Event cuvée releases | Create buying urgency |
+| Limited editions | Releases of event cuvées | Create purchase urgency |

 | Experiential marketing | Interactive routes in courtyards | Public engagement |

-| Collections and objects | Exhibitions of capsules and accessories | Valorization of material heritage |
+| Collections and objects | Exhibitions of capsules and accessories | Enhance material heritage |

-Observed marketing actions lists:
+Observed marketing action lists:

 - Partnerships with specialized media to distribute content.